alguadam/ie-bank-fe/README.md

 > Learn more: [Vue.js debugging in Chrome and VS Code](https://github.com/microsoft/vscode-recipes/tree/main/vuejs-cli#configure-launchjson-file)

-1. **Configure the `launch.json` and `tasks.json` files**.
+1. **Configure the `launch.json` file**.
 Click on the Debugging icon in the Activity Bar to bring up the Debug view.
 Then click on the gear icon to configure a `launch.json` file, selecting Chrome for the environment:

 ![Configure launch.json on VS Code](https://github.com/microsoft/vscode-recipes/raw/main/vuejs-cli/config_add.png)

-2. Replace content of the generated `launch.json` with the following configurations:
+2. **Configure the `tasks.json` file**.
+Replace content of the generated `launch.json` with the following configurations:

 ```json
 {